Saaiiikrishna/ams-java/README.md

 ## Contributing

-We welcome contributions to the Attendance Management System!
+We welcome contributions to the Automation System!
 Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to report bugs, suggest features, and submit pull requests.

 You can also reach out with specific queries to [saaiiikrishna@gmail.com](mailto:saaiiikrishna@gmail.com).